A positive CSM is released to the income statement over the coverage period.

 Contracts that become onerous

 Some groups of contracts can become onerous after the inception.
-The reason for that can be a material negative impact of non-financial assumptions changes.
+The reason for that can be material negative impact of non-financial assumptions changes.

 In this case, the excess amount is immediately recognised in the income statement.

-Once a group of contracts is onerous, all subsequent positive changes in non-financial assumptions are booked in the income statement as the reversal of the losses previously recognised.
+Once a group of contracts is onerous, all subsequent positive changes in non-financial assumptions are booked in the income statement as reversal of the losses previously recognised.

 If the impact of a positive change in assumptions is larger than the cumulative loss booked in the income statement, the excess is used to re-establish a CSM.